Rudy Lai

 2 updates

-Focus on balancing AI's promise with pragmatism, exploring generative AI applications in diagnostics, patient engagement, and easing documentation and clinician workflow.
+Exploration of generative AI applications in diagnostics, patient engagement, and clinical documentation improvement.

 2024 Q1